 Remove the prime rib from the slow cooker, cover loosely with foil and let it rest.
 Wait for the heat to redistribute before checking if the meat is at your preferred level of doneness.
 Bear in mind that you can always cook it a bit longer if necessary, but if you overcook it, that’s the end of that.
 Allow your crockpot prime rib to set minutes before serving.

 Cut off the twine and remove the bones.
 Transfer to a cutting board and top with fresh herbs of your choosing.
 Thyme and chives work well.

 Et voilà, that’s it – a succulent prime rib that’s fit for a feast!
 Now, all that’s left to do is carve into ½-inch pink slices, salt pepper to taste, and enjoy all the moreish, melt in your mouth goodness.

-We hope you’ll agree that this crockpot prime rib recipe is bursting with flavor and worthy of any special occasion.
+We hope you’ll agree that this crockpot prime rib recipe is bursting with mouth watering flavor and worthy of any special occasion with family and friends.
 It makes for a great meat lover’s alternative to a barbecue.
-The best part is that there are often leftovers, so make yummy sandwiches with what’s left of the meat and sauce.

 How old is your slow cooker?
 Visit to see the newest Crockpot Models and features.
 Some offer convenient built-in, LCD displays with easy to read time and temperature settings.
 How about fully programmable cooking functions; slow cook on high, low, simmer for up to 24 hours, including a keep warm feature!
 Orders yours now and get free shipping.